 This post may contain affiliate links.
 Please refer to the terms page for more information.

-- Bring your butter to room temperature (65° - 70 °) before starting on the dough.
+- Unsalted butter: Bring your butter to room temperature (65° - 70 °) before starting on the dough.

-- The first step is to cream the butter, sugar and salt until light and fluffy.
+Cream the butter, sugar and salt together until light and fluffy (approximately 2 - 3 minutes).
 Scrape the sides of the bowl occasionally.

 Rolling the dough

 - If the dough was left in the refrigerator for more than 20 minutes it may be too cold to roll out.
-If so, let it rest at room temperature for 10 - 20 minutes until it has softened enough to roll out (note: it should still be cold).
+You will know this if the dough cracks while rolling out.
+If so, let it rest at room temperature for 10 - 20 minutes until it has softened enough to roll out.

 - Generously sprinkle flour on your work surface and rolling pin before rolling the dough.
 Form the dough into a disc and begin rolling from the middle of the dough outward, turning the dough 90 degrees after each roll until your reach your desired thickness (my preference for thickness is about ⅛ inch).